Not the camping type? Here’s what you need to know about a glamping trip.

 Glamping takes the grunt work out of camping.
 You’re paying extra so you don’t have to spend time untangling tent poles or rolling up sleeping bags.

-Caleb Hartung, the CEO of Campspot, an online marketplace for glampsites and other outdoor accommodations, says glampers should pack like they would for a hotel stay.
+Caleb Hartung, the chief executive of Campspot, an online marketplace for glampsites and other outdoor accommodations, says glampers should pack like they would for a hotel stay.
 Hartung recommends bringing clothing suited for the outdoors, toiletries and groceries.

 “The great thing about glamping is you will have a kitchen there, and you’ll be able to bring your own food and make your own meals,” Hartung said.
 “You’ll have a fridge and all the comforts of home.”
-Double check your glampsite’s kitchen setup to plan your meals accordingly.
+Double-check your glampsite’s kitchen setup to plan your meals accordingly.

-Outside of essentials like clothing and food, pack items to fill your downtime, like books, lawn games or sports gear.
+Besides essentials like clothing and food, pack items to fill your downtime, like books, lawn games or sports gear.

 [Is it safer to fly or drive this summer?
 5 health experts weigh in.]